The Impact of High Agent Turnover

 How to Redeem Points for Rewards?

-Agents' points earned from a post-call survey, quality assurance, internal data, and other employees are captured in mySQM™ FCR Insights software and are available to be redeemed.
+Agents' points earned from a post-call survey, quality assurance, internal data, and other employees are captured in mySQM™ Customer Service QA software and are available to be redeemed.
 Additionally, agents can view how many points they have earned and the converted dollars available for redeeming on their SQM debit card for something they want.

 Points earned by agents are converted to dollars and can be redeemed using an SQM debit card which can be used at most retailers.
 Agents redeeming points for things they want reinforce their motivation to repeat the positive CX behaviors in customer interactions.
 Moreover, improving FCR and Csat performance allows agents to earn more rewards that can be redeemed and used in day-to-day life (e.g., coffee, lunch, merchandise, movie, etc.).
 Finally, using their SQM debit card gives an agent instant gratification knowing the great CX they provided allowed them to pay for something they wanted.